Thought leadership is an overused term that’s bantered about quite easily in the marketing world.

 What are their challenges and what do they need help with?
 By answering these questions, you can develop a thought leadership content marketing strategy that uses an SME’s expertise to shift their perceptions.

-By understanding these things and how your audience is already trying to solve their problems, you can get ahead of the game.
+By understanding your audience and how they are already trying to solve their problems, you can get ahead of the game.

 Do lots of research